amazon-archives/sql-jdbc/README.md

+__NOTE:__ We have merged this repository into [Open Distro for Elasticsearch SQL](https://github.com/opendistro-for-elasticsearch/sql) as of 7/9/20.
+Please visit [here](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-jdbc) for latest updates on SQL JDBC.
+Thanks.
+---

 ## Open Distro for ElasticSearch - JDBC

 This is the driver for JDBC connectivity to a cluster running with Open Distro for Elasticsearch SQL support.